19hours/sg-statutes/Acts/Environmental Public Health Act.md

 ### Fees, etc., payable to Agency

 91\.
-All fees, charges, composition fines and moneys collected under this Act shall be paid to the Agency.
+All fees, charges and moneys collected under this Act, other than composition sums and financial penalties, shall be paid to the Agency.

-[89A

-[4/2002]
+[Act 15 of 2014 wef 01/04/2014]

 ### Recovery of costs and expenses payable by owners